Student success services work.

 3. Understand the Efficacy of Student Success Initiatives

 Student success initiative effectiveness can vary widely from institution to institution, sub-group to sub-group, and student to student.
-A key student impact strategy Civitas Learning partners use to scale student success is understanding the efficacy of every policy, program, and initiative at their particular campus.
+Civitas Learning partners use a key student impact strategy to scale student success: understanding the efficacy of every policy, program, and initiative at their campus.
 Insight into what works for their students helps them know exactly which levers to pull to influence student success.

-A real-time view into comprehensive data sets gives leaders the ability to confidently reallocate resources to the most impactful initiatives in time to affect change.
+A real-time view of comprehensive data sets enables leaders to confidently reallocate resources to the most impactful initiatives in time to affect change.
 Clarity about the most beneficial interventions for specific students and student groups improves advisor and student success teams’ ability to connect their students with the most appropriate services and resources.

 The ability to consistently evaluate the effectiveness of initiatives allows institutions to implement data-activated strategies to improve student outcomes this term.
 As higher education continues to serve a more diverse student population, insight into what benefits your students equips your institution to adjust and refine your approach—resulting in improved retention, persistence, completion, and equity on your campus.

 In our study with the Center for Generational Kinetics, students expected relationships with student success staff, especially advisors, to be personalized and proactive.
 More than anything, students want their advisors to know them, understand their current situation, and provide support that fits their needs.
 Hard-working advising teams often can’t consistently offer this level of proactive, personalized support to every student in their caseload.